Reviews You Can Rely On

 Tower fans have the great ability to transform your room into a refreshing escape from the humid reality that's looming outside.
 They can make you feel like you're in a cool shadow versus a direct desert sun beating on you.
 They have substantial effects.
 We want to make sure that you have the insight into which fan performs best.
 We tested each of these products, pushing them to their maximum readings to let you know where they fall on the spectrum.

 After record-breaking high temperatures this past summer, it is even more precedent now to have a system that helps cool down your house.
-After researching tower fans, you may be interested in our other fan categories like the best floor fans and table fan.
-If you don't think these machines can cut it, you may try reading our best air conditioners review.
+You may be interested in our other fan categories like floor fans and table fan.
+If you don't think these machines can cut it, you may try reading our air conditioners review.

 Austin Palmer and Jessica Riconscente